StevenWeir038/Island-Aqua/README.md

 - Hover effects and vertical components added to desktop to aid user with selection and intuitively understand how the site is arranged.

 ## Landing page

-- The [*landing page*](docs/readme/landing_page.png "Website landing page and preview of header/nav at desktop resolution") has a hero background to pique the users interest.
+The [*landing page*](docs/readme/landing_page.png "Website landing page and preview of header/nav at desktop resolution") has a hero background to pique the users interest.
 A well designed/maintained aquascape is aesthetically pleasing therefore conveys an *implicit* message to the visitor.

-- On loading the desktop site, note the subtle use of greyscale fading into the standard contrast to emphasise the beauty of nature.
+On loading the desktop site, note the subtle use of greyscale fading into the standard contrast to emphasise the beauty of nature.

 ## External Links

-- [*External links*](docs/readme/external_links.png "Links are provided to external sites by clicking the image or its caption") provide a launching point for the user to explore the hobby in more detail.
+[*External links*](docs/readme/external_links.png "Links are provided to external sites by clicking the image or its caption") on the `<picture>` elements provide a launching point for the user to explore the hobby in more detail.
 These are popular sources and reputable retailers from the UK.

-- Each link opens in a new tab so the user can easily refer back to main site.
+Each link opens in a new tab so the user can easily refer back to main site.

 ## Footer
 The [*footer*](docs/readme/footer.png "Footer section") offers the user three options: